arlopezg/dollar-variance/README.md

-# Technical Interview - Frontend Developer
+# Dollar Variance Watcher

-##### Alejandro López
+**Welcome to Dollar Variance Watcher**.
+DVW is a demo app made by Alejandro with ❤️ and you can access it here: https://variance.netlify.app

-The objective of this exercise is to develop a graph showing the daily variation of the dollar, relative to the Chilean peso, for 2019 and 2020.
-You can also see check out the prices for every year since 1999.
+The objective of this exercise is to develop a graph showing the daily variation of the dollar, relative to the Chilean peso, for every year since 1999.

 The chosen API was [mindicador.cl](https://mindicador.cl/), which delivers the price for a specified time range for the American dollar relative to the Chilean peso.